VTX-Molecular-Visualization/VTX/README.md

 ### FEATURES IN DEVELOPPEMENT

--   Video export only exports a batch of snapshots, we need to use ffmpeg to build the video (not in ths release for the moment)
+-   Video export only exports a batch of snapshots, we need to use ffmpeg to build the video (not in the release for the moment)
 -   Undo/redo not totally implemented, just some actions can be undone

 ## DEVELOPPER GUIDE